jfioasd/BFPack/README.md

 # BFpack
-A brainfuck compressor slightly better than [CompressedFuck](https://esolangs.org/wiki/CompressedFuck) or [BFZip](https://github.com/robbie01/BFZip/).
+A brainfuck compressor slightly better than other BF encodings (such as [CompressedFuck](https://esolangs.org/wiki/CompressedFuck) or [BFZip](https://github.com/robbie01/BFZip/)).

 It encodes `>` as 2 bits, at the cost of making `,` and `.` 4 bits.
-This yields better compression rates than the other BF encodings.
+This yields slightly better compression rates than the other BF encodings.
 The encoding is as follows:
 |Instruction|Bits|
 | :-------: | :-:|
 | `>`       | `00` |